PassiveLemon/poepyautopot/README.md

 `main: life:` Boolean to enable the life checking.
 Disable if you don't want your life flasks automated. </br>
 `main: mana:` Same thing as `main: life:`, just for mana. </br>
 `main: flasks:` Boolean to enable flask automation.
 You should probably also keep this enabled.
 Why else would you be using this script? </br>
+`main: menus:` Boolean to enable menu detection.
+I recommend to leave this on.
+It will prevent unnecessary key presses. </br>

 `debug: enable:` Boolean to enable debugging.
 This just shows some extra details while running.
 May impact performance.
 Recommended to keep this off. </br>
 `debug: life: enable:` Boolean to enable life specific debugging. </br>